Allen B. Wilson: Life

 On the same day, August 12, Isaac M. Singer received his first patent on a transverse shuttle machine that became a formidable competitor.
 A new partnership was now formed, under the name of Wheeler, Wilson & Co., and in 1853 the Wheeler & Wilson Manufacturing Co. was organized.
-On Dec.
-19, 1854, Mr. Wilson received US patent 12116 for his "four-motion feed", which the machines of other inventors were forced to adopt.
+On December 19, 1854, Mr. Wilson received US patent 12116 for his "four-motion feed", which the machines of other inventors were forced to adopt.
 The advantage of his improvements was that the stitching made the strongest possible seam, being exactly even on both sides, with no threads showing above the surface that would be liable to wear oft and cause ripping.
 The first completed machine—that finished in 1851—sold for $125.

-In 1856 the firm removed to Bridgeport, Connecticut.
+In 1856, the firm removed to Bridgeport, Connecticut.
 Allen Benjamin Wilson retired from active participation in the business in 1853, but received a regular salary and considerable sums of money on the renewal of his intents.
-In 1863 he became a resident of Waterbury, Connecticut, where he engaged in other enterprises.
+In 1863, he became a resident of Waterbury, Connecticut, where he engaged in other enterprises.

 His four-motion feed was judged so essential for sewing machines by the Congressional Committee on Patents that in 1874 a requested extension of his patents was denied.

-Allen Benjamin Wilson died at Woodmont, Connecticut, on April 29, 1888 and was interred at Riverside Cemetery in Waterbury, Connecticut.
+Allen Benjamin Wilson died at Woodmont, Connecticut, on April 29, 1888.